 In just a few minutes, you’ll get a relevant report on the plagiarism rate and the list of sources online that have the same words, sentences or phrases.
 They are also accentuated in the text, so you can easily edit them and ensure that your copy is unique.

-Aresearchguide has another free tool you can use to check for plagiarism online.
+Aresearchguide has another free tool you can use to check for plagiarism online and here’s another suitable free online plagiarism checker for students that’s also helpful for online essay writers.

 5. Let it sit for a bit